-The 50 most popular cereals, ranked from worst to best
+We ranked the top 50 cereals from worst to best

 The first time I brought my Italian cousins into an American grocery store, they nearly sobbed in the cereal aisle.
-It was the sheer quantity of breakfast time bits that sent their jaws flying to the floor—not to mention the jumbo-sized boxes themselves (in true American fashion) blew their minds.
+It was the sheer quantity of breakfast-time bites that sent their jaws flying to the floor—not to mention the jumbo size of the boxes themselves, in true American fashion.

-On that day, history was made—it was the first time an Italian ever admitted that an American food item was better than theirs.
-Now every time I travel to Italy, they demand I smuggle a box of Fruity Pebbles for them.
+On that day, history was made in the cereal aisle—it may have been the first time an Italian ever admitted that an American food item was better than their version.
+Every time I travel to Italy, my cousins demand I smuggle in a box of Fruity Pebbles for them.

 50. Fiber One Bran cereal